 If given an option, I wouldn’t want to return to this false world of self-gratification and remorseful judgments.
 The trek left me with a lot to reflect on.

 1. It’s better to start a trek early in the morning maybe 6 am or so because it normally rains after 2 making it difficult to walk.

 2. Carry light backpacks with a pair of flip-flops, torch or headlight, light towel, poncho or raincoat, warm jacket, swimwear, travel soap, toilet paper, tissues, snacks, eco-friendly water bottle, and cash.

 3. I would have recommended to not trek up and down from Kheerganga on the same day as I found it pretty risky and tiring especially with a kid.
 One would better chill and enjoy the fairy-tale-like surroundings for a day but as per new update, you can’t stay up there.
 So, come back to Tosh and stay there.
 Head to Kasol the next morning.

 4. Last but not least, Respect nature.
+Act responsibly.
 Be a responsible traveler and tourist.
 Don’t throw your trash anywhere.
 You’ll find dustbins at all the cafes on the way.
-Carry all the disposable waste in your bag and dump into a dustbin later.
+Carry all the disposable waste in your bag and dump it into a dustbin later.
 Don’t spoil the serenity of nature by being a glamorous tourist.

 Pin the post 🙂